 Strike the Zither by Joan He

-Set in in an alternate historical China, the start of a new fantasy series that reimagines the Chinese classic tale of the Three Kingdoms.
+Set in an alternate historical China, the start of a new fantasy series that reimagines the classic Chinese tale of the Three Kingdoms.

 If you read and loved: The Poppy War by R. F. Kuang or Descendant of the Crane by Joan He, then this is the book for you.